cqdetdev/draco/README.md

 a multiversion gophertunnel proxy to join the latest MC version without renderdragon

+# How to use?
+1. Download the draco executable off https://github.com/cqdetdev/draco/releases/tag/v0.0.3
+2. Run the draco.exe file
+3. Follow the link and code the program tells you, this is how the proxy knows that you are you and can authenicate to MS services
+4. Once you authenticate, wait for a "Listening" message to pop up
+5. Create a server with address `127.0.0.1` and default port
+6. Join this server and enjoy!

 # Purpose

 mojang can't seem to actually make a good update to their game; they decided to add renderdragon to all versions of MC (including x86 builds) in 1.18.30